Joint CIS Air Defense System: Functions

-Commander
+Command structure

-The Joint CIS AD System doesn't have a single commander.
-It is controlled by Air Defense Coordinating Committee of the CIS whose members are commanders of air defense troops or air forces of the member states.
+The Joint CIS AD System does not have a single commander.
+It is controlled by the Air Defense Coordinating Committee of the CIS whose members are commanders of air defense troops or air forces of the member states.
 The Chairman of the Committee at the time of formation was Commander-in-Chief of the Russian Air Force Colonel-General Alexander Zelin.
-Currently, the chairman is the Commander-in-Chief of the Russian Aerospace Forces, Colonel-General Sergei Surovikin.
+Currently, the chairman is the former Commander-in-Chief of the Russian Aerospace Forces, Colonel-General Sergei Surovikin.

 Composition

 As for year 2005 the Joint CIS AD System included: